BOARD OF ASSESSMENT APPEALS

 In Accordance to Act 155 of 2018 any property owner not satisfied with the decision from the Board of Assessment Appeals has the right to file an appeal to the Court of Common Pleas of Lawrence County within 30 days from the date of the Board of Assessment Appeals Decision Notice.
 The appellant must provide each taxing district within the property lies a copy of the appeal in accordance with law and local rules.

-A list of names and addresses of all the taxing districts within Lawrence County is below for your convenience.
+Here is a list of names and addresses of all the taxing districts within Lawrence County.